isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-kill-flea-eggs/index.md

 Ensure you add some soap in the washing soap.

 Fleas won't survive the heat in your dryer.
-The bugs will die at [temperatures that go over 35C (95F)](https://www.ncbi. nlm. nih. gov/pubmed/7288833).
-Further, flea larvae and fleas eggs die at temperatures over 38C (100.
+The bugs will die at [temperatures that go over 35C (95F)](https://www.ncbi.nlm.nih.gov/pubmed/7288833).Further, flea larvae and fleas eggs die at temperatures over 38C (100.
 4F).
 Despite that some of the flea eggs could still hatch at 35C, the temperature won't allow the larvae to mature.

 But about a third of the larvae population could still develop to spin their cocoons and molt - but all will die in their cocoon.